 If you don’t camp too often, or you stay within regulated sites, you’re better off saving money and modifying your tarp as a groundsheet.
 Even if you’re not comfortable with your DIY skills, turning your tarp into a groundsheet is really simple, and if you get lost there are countless YouTube videos and articles dedicated to this topic.

 If you’re a frequent camper or someone who enjoys hiking into their sites, it’d be smart to invest in a tent footprint that’s customized to your personal tent.
 It’s a little pricier, but you’re saving time on your trip and space in your backpack, which you can’t put a price on.
+For more tips on how to make your DIY tarp tent, see our earlier article on this topic.

 If you’re undecided on what type of camper you are, then we suggest getting a tarp and turning it into a groundsheet.
 It’s affordable, and you’re not gambling on making in investment in something that you might not be using after a few months.
 All of the pitfalls or extra work you have to do with a DIY groundsheet amount to nothing at the end of the day, so don’t let the DIY aspect deter you.